AK1o9/Portfolio/README.md

 ### Skills

-- This is where I showcase my technological stacks, or in other words, all the technologies and programming languages that I use.
+- This is where I showcase my tech stacks, or in other words, all the technologies and programming languages that I use.

 ### Portfolio